 What Happens if I Do Not Install a Cross Connection Control Device?

 In accordance with the Village Code, failure to comply with the Illinois Environmental Protection Agency's cross connection control requirements will result in water shut-off.
 Once a proper control device is installed, the Village will reinstitute water service.
-In an effort to avoid water shut-offs, Public Works will work closely with residents to ensure compliance.

 Can I Disconnect my Sprinkler System Instead of Installing a Cross Connection Control Device?